 I had the privilege of doing rewarding international law work for 30 years at the world’s largest global law firm, Baker & McKenzie, which enabled me to travel the world and experience its peoples and cultures, not just as objects of study but also at a practical working and personal level with colleagues, clients, lasting friends, and others.
 I ended up being able to combine law and my Russian studies background by working in Russia for over 8 years in Moscow and St. Petersburg, beginning when the Soviet Union was collapsing, and helped that new country’s legal system develop.
 This Russian experience, together with the fact that my wife Elena hails from St. Petersburg, enabled me to combine my professional work with my passion for writing history, and the result was authoring, together with Elena, what is now regarded as the definitive English-language history of one of the world’s most mythical cities, St. Petersburg, Russia.
 It won a literary prize in Russia in 2005 (the Antsiferov Prize), awarded by a jury of Russian academics.
 I later contributed a chapter to another history book about St. Petersburg, focusing on important historical events there in the 1990s.

 All that time I was also pursuing my interests in ancient cultural history – especially that of the ancient Near East and Mediterranean – as well as mythology, religion, philosophy, and depth psychology.
-Serious study meant learning the relevant ancient languages, so I learned ancient Egyptian (hieroglyphs), biblical Hebrew, and ancient Greek, in addition to the fluent Russian and not-so-good French that I already knew.
+Serious study meant learning the relevant ancient languages, so I learned ancient Egyptian (hieroglyphs), biblical Hebrew, and ancient Greek (both Attic and biblical Greek), in addition to the fluent Russian and not-so-good French that I already knew.
 My first book resulting from this study is a “big” one written with Elena about the foundational and most influential myth in our Western culture, the story of Adam and Eve in the garden of Eden.
 We analyze the story from the perspective of mythological studies, so we call it The Mythology of Eden.
 It too recently received a book award, winning first place in the Religion-General Category at the 2015 International Book Awards, and being named Award-Winning Finalist in the 2014 USA Best Book Awards (also Religion-General Category).